 Our Mission

-Sunderland Green and Open Spaces Forum (SGOSF) aims to give a collective voice to volunteers who are working on green and open spaces in the city of Sunderland in all their forms but mainly to Friends Groups, Management Committees and Supporters who oversee these valuable community assets.
+Sunderland Green and Open Spaces Forum (SGOSF) aims to give a collective voice to Friends groups, committees and volunteers who are working on green and open spaces in the city of Sunderland in all their forms including their supporters who oversee these valuable community assets.
+We also support anyone wanting to create an environment or green space etc. such as pocket park – so we are not just here for medium to large organisations.

 This includes parks, allotments, heritage sites, rivers, watercourses, community gardens, pocket parks and any other ‘green’ or ‘blue’ spaces whom we see all as valuable connectors with our city and our planet.
 Just like the English Oak we hope that we will assist in a growing use, interest in these community assets and the need to support them.